NR3 Zoning In Seattle For Residential Architecture and Construction by S. Joshua Brincko

 For some folks, you may have seen that figure above and realized your dreams were crushed and decided to stop reading further.
 It might be cheaper outside of big cities, but nonetheless, the pandemic, supply shortages, and high demand, has rocked the construction world.
 Home values are up too, so the cost of construction is commensurate with the cost of buying/selling.
 If you’re still reading, then you are curious about why it will cost at least $300k, or maybe you already understand the cost and have the money available to do it.

-At this time, new construction in the Seattle area and many large cities is around $400 per sq ft if you’re lucky, and usually more like $500 per sq ft and up for just basic construction quality (much different than the quality you see in design magazines).
-The stuff you see in magazines is often closer to $1000 per sq ft. $400 per sq ft gets you a cookie cutter home, with hardie siding, basic trim, clunky ugly white windows, carpet, and drywall everywhere without any nicer finish materials.
+At this time (updated in 2024), new construction in the Seattle area and many large cities is around $400 per sq ft if you’re really lucky, but usually more like $500 per sq ft and up for just basic construction quality (much different than the quality you see in design magazines).
+The stuff you see in magazines is often closer to $1000 per sq ft.
+If you are lucky, $400 per sq ft might get you a cookie cutter home, with hardie siding, basic trim, clunky ugly white windows, carpet, and drywall everywhere without any nicer finish materials.

 For your typical addition, you are usually just adding onto a kitchen, or maybe adding a master suite.
 Let’s review a random 15’x20’ addition.
 That’s 300 sq ft.
 So, at $400 per sq ft, that is $120,000.
 That seems doable.
 You googled it, and the Google machine seems to say construction costs are even less than $400 per sq ft, so you may feel that $120k is a realistic construction budget.
 What the Google machine is not telling you about are the other factors that affect construction cost such as demolition, retrofitting existing conditions, economy of scale, permitting, and professional service fees (which we will explore below).